yrnehli/web3-ticketing-poc/README.md

 # Report

-The report and accompanying appendix can be found [here](https://github.com/henryli17/web3-ticketing-poc/tree/main/report).
+The report and its accompanying appendix can be found [here](https://github.com/henryli17/web3-ticketing-poc/tree/main/report).

 # Local Deployment